-Coronavirus Covid 19: British PM Boris Johnson thanks New Zealand nurse 'Jenny', NHS for saving his life
+Coronavirus Covid 19: British PM Boris Johnson thanks Kiwi nurse Jenny McGhee, NHS for saving his life

 "On the advice of his medical team, the PM will not be immediately returning to work," the statement said.

-"He wishes to thank everybody at St. Thomas' for the brilliant care he has received."
+"He wishes to thank everybody at St Thomas' for the brilliant care he has received."

 Johnson had been in the hospital for a week and spent three nights in the intensive care unit.